-Blood may leak back through the valve, making your heart work less efficiently.
-Ebstein's anomaly may also lead to enlargement of the heart or heart failure.
+Blood might leak back through the valve, making your heart work less efficiently.
+Ebstein anomaly can also lead to enlargement of the heart and heart failure.

-If you have no signs or symptoms associated with Ebstein's anomaly, careful monitoring of your heart may be all that's necessary.
-If signs and symptoms bother you, or if the heart is enlarging or becoming weaker, treatment for Ebstein's anomaly may be necessary.
+If you have no signs or symptoms associated with Ebstein anomaly, regular monitoring of your heart might be all you need.
+You might need treatment if signs and symptoms bother you or if your heart is enlarging or weakening.
 Treatment options include medications and surgery.

-Ebstein's anomaly is a rare heart defect in which the tricuspid valve — the valve between the upper right chamber (right atrium) and the lower right chamber (right ventricle) of the heart — doesn't work properly.
-As a result, blood leaks back through the valve and into the right atrium.
+Ebstein anomaly is a rare congenital heart defect in which the tricuspid valve is incorrectly formed and positioned lower than usual in the heart.
 Atrial septal defect is a hole between the two upper chambers of the heart.
-About half the people with Ebstein's anomaly have an atrial septal defect.
+About half the people with Ebstein anomaly have an atrial septal defect.

-Mild forms of Ebstein's anomaly may not cause symptoms until later in adulthood.
-If signs and symptoms are present, they may include:
+Mild forms of Ebstein anomaly might not cause symptoms until later in adulthood.
+Signs and symptoms might include:

 - Shortness of breath, especially with exertion